Accessible camera

 The impact

-We received a favourable review from accessibility experts at the Digital Accessibility Centre (DAC) when we asked for their feedback.
+We received a great review from accessibility experts at the Digital Accessibility Centre (DAC) when we asked for their feedback.
 Also, the client who originally requested these improvements was very pleased with what we'd built and signed off on rolling out their app with our updated SDK experience.

 All in all, this project also left a profound impact on me as I had to move quickly while operating with a lot of uncertainty – which has helped me mature as a designer.